yogesh-aggarwal/folder-prettifier/README.md

 # FOLDER PRETTIFIER

-### Simple to use program to make your messy folder clean good to look.
+### Simple to use program to make your messy folder clean and good to look.

 This project *aims* the mid-level user ring to manage their files with ease.
 Sometimes the folder becomes very messy and it becomes very much `difficult to manage` them or separate them.
 So, this program can `help` in resolving that.